What is A Social Dreaming MATRIX?

-The Social Dreaming Matrix session can be assembled in a longer chain of modules intertwined with other types of group work and sessions of mindful meditation and Yoga Nidra.
-In case of longer/residential interventions it is possible to have sessions before and after a night of sleep incorporating the dreams that emerge in a recursive pattern: dreaming the dreams we dream.
+In residential and online workshops, the matrix can be combined different forms of reflection and expression of the dreams, from drawing to music to corporal expression.
+Longer, multiple days events can be constituted in a longer chain of modules intertwined with other types of group work and sessions.
+It is also possible to have sessions before and after a night of sleep incorporating the dreams that emerge in a recursive pattern: dreaming the dreams we dream.

 THE HOSTS

-The host (or hosts) of a social dreaming matrix are responsible for the framing and containment of the setting, as well as to guard the time boundaries of the event.
-The host will welcome participants like the owners of a beautiful house welcome their guests, offering an environment where dream sharing and associations are encouraged and nourished.
+The host (or hosts) are responsible for the framing and containment of the setting, as well as to guard the time boundaries of the event: They welcome participants like the owners of a beautiful house would welcome their guests, offering an environment where dream sharing and associations are encouraged and nourished.

 In social dreaming nobody is an expert, and the participation is voluntary and democratic.
 In a way all the participants share the responsibility to create a space where dreams can arise and intertwine one another through the connective work of associations.
-This responsibility is by leaving out personal information and details about the dreamer and by concentrating on relating and listening to the dream as it is, without offering judgements or interpretations.
+Participants are encouraged to omit personal information and details about the dreamer and by focusing on relating and listening to dreams as they emerge, refraining from personal judgements or interpretations.

 The host discourage any attempt of interpretation of the dream in terms of the individual.
 In this context dreams tell nothing about the dreamer, they become instead a common story that circulates in the newly formed group.
 Once a dream is shared any connection to the individual who brought the dream ceases and the dream becomes a shared image available to contamination and re-telling.

-Social dreaming is not a dream group, participant of a dream matrix constitute a voluntary gathering rather than a social group.
-Group dynamics are not the object of a social dreaming matrix: this does not mean they are absent, simply they are not the object of the meeting and the attention is constantly brought back to the dreams and the associations offered.
+Social dreaming is not a dream group, participants constitute a voluntary and temporary gathering rather than a social group.
+In this framework group dynamics are not the focus of the work: this does not mean they are absent, simply they are not the object of the meeting and the attention is constantly brought back to the dreams and the associations offered, with the goal to make new thinking emerge.

 Gordon Lawrence has worked with SD since 1982.
 His discovery was rather fortuitous, emerging from a series of experience working with groups at the Tavistock Institute in London, and later outside of the institution in settings that provided him with more freedom of action.